 Alex Wade is a writer, freelance journalist, media lawyer and lecturer.
 He is the author of Flack's Last Shift (Blue Mark Books, 2016), Amazing Surfing Stories (John Wiley, 2012), Surf Nation: In Search of the Fast Rights and Hollow Lefts of Britain and Ireland (Simon & Schuster, 2007) and Wrecking Machine: A Tale of Real Fights and White Collars (Simon & Schuster 2005 hardback, 2006 paperback).

-Alex lives in the far west of Cornwall and has edited and/or contributed columns and features for many national newspapers and magazines including The Times, The Sunday Times, The Guardian, The Observer, The Independent titles, the FT, The Telegraph, Huck, Wavelength, The Surfer's Path, Flush, Coast and Cornwall Today.
+Alex lives in Cornwall and has edited and/or contributed columns and features for many national newspapers and magazines including The Times, The Sunday Times, The Guardian, The Observer, The Independent titles, the FT, The Telegraph, Huck, Wavelength, The Surfer's Path, Flush, Coast and Cornwall Today.
 In 2009, Alex was short-listed as Sports Feature Writer of the Year in the Sports Journalists' Association's awards and he has sat on various occasions as a judge for Coast's annual awards.
 He was the first UK writer to cover surfing in serious depth for a national newspaper thanks to a daily blog at timesonline (which continues at surfnation.co.uk), has worked as Cornwall Today's editor, writes book reviews for the Times Literary Supplement and is a co-director of editorial services company Frugal Speech Ltd. Alex provides legal services for The Guardian, The Church of London, News UK, Exaro News and other publishers.

 Alex is an associate lecturer at University College Falmouth, specialising in media law and professional writing, and is a trustee of environmental action group Surfers Against Sewage.
 He is represented by literary agents David Luxton and Jonathan Harris, is a member of the Joseph Conrad Society and advises various publishers and newspaper groups on pre-publication legal issues.